TanishqDsharma/SolanaProject/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-## Interacting with Project:
-After runing then development server and opening thw localhost:3000 in your browser you will see somethin like this: